Jeddah Corniche seafront with King Fahd Fountain in the background

 Al-Balad is the reason Jeddah is on the heritage tourism map.
 The UNESCO-listed old city contains some of the finest surviving examples of traditional Hijazi architecture in the world — coral-stone buildings up to five storeys tall, with elaborately carved wooden balconies (Rawasheen) that provided shade and ventilation in the pre-air-conditioning era.

 The Corniche is Jeddah’s public waterfront — a 30-kilometre promenade used by families, joggers, and people watching the sea.
-The King Fahd Fountain, visible from much of the waterfront, shoots a jet of water to 312 metres and is illuminated at night.
-It is best seen after dark from anywhere along the northern Corniche.
+The King Fahd Fountain, visible from much of the waterfront, shoots a jet of water to 312 metres — the world’s tallest fountain — and is illuminated at night.
+Viewing is free from anywhere along the northern Corniche; best after dark.

 The Red Sea off Jeddah’s coast has some of the best reef diving in the region.
-The Farasan Islands to the south are the premier dive destination, but reachable day-trip dive sites exist from Jeddah itself.
+Day-trip dive sites are reachable directly from the city.

 Food and Eating Out